webpro-nl/knip/packages/docs/src/content/docs/features/monorepos-and-workspaces.md

 knip --workspace packages/my-lib
 ```

-This will include ancestor and dependent workspaces, for two reasons:
+This will include the target workspace, but also ancestor and dependent
+workspaces.
+For two reasons:

 - Ancestor workspaces may list dependencies in `package.json` the linted
   workspace uses.
 - Dependent workspaces may reference exports from the linted workspace.

-To lint the workspace in isolation, you can combine this with [strict production
+To lint the workspace in isolation, there are two options:

-mode][9].
+- Combine the `workspace` argument with [strict production mode][9].
+- Run Knip from inside the workspace directory.

 [1]: ../overview/configuration.md#defaults
 [2]: ./integrated-monorepos.md